ryedin/site/_documentation/links.md

 See the [convox/redis](https://github.com/convox/redis/blob/9b56f5553ce6dd0a2f72d76b752f1dded287f109/Dockerfile#L10-L13) Dockerfile for an example.

-Most images will *not* have these environment variable set.
+Most images will *not* have these environment variables set.
 In that case, you can do the following:

 ```yaml